peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ## Methods

-* `NamedAddress(String address)`<br>
+* `NamedAddress(String address) NamedAddress`<br>
  Initializes a new instance of the NamedAddress class.
 * `NamedAddress(String displayName,
-            Address address)`<br>
+            Address address) NamedAddress`<br>
  Initializes a new instance of the NamedAddress class.
 * `NamedAddress(String groupName,
             List<NamedAddress> mailboxes)`<br>
- Initializes a new instance of the NamedAddress class.
 * `NamedAddress(String displayName,
-            String address)`<br>
+            String address) NamedAddress`<br>
  Initializes a new instance of the NamedAddress class using the given display name and email address.
 * `NamedAddress(String displayName,
             String localPart,
-            String domain)`<br>
+            String domain) NamedAddress`<br>
  Initializes a new instance of the NamedAddress class using the given name and an email address made up of its local part and domain.
 * `Address getAddress()`<br>
  Gets the email address associated with this object.
 * `List<NamedAddress> getGroupAddresses()`<br>